thejenniferpattee/frank-content/README.md

 **What it is:**

-A data-only repo for Frank content: screener item text, instrument metadata, psychoeducation taxonomy, and mapping rules.
+Data-only repo for Frank content: screener item text, instrument metadata, psychoeducation taxonomy, and mapping rules.

 **What’s real vs planned:**